 The Committee has reviewed and discussed the foregoing Compensation Discussion and Analysis with management.
-Based on that review and those discussions, the Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in Dell's 2013 proxy statement and in Dell's Annual Report on Form 10-K for the fiscal year ended February 1, 2013.
-This report is provided by the following independent directors, who constitute the Committee.
+Based on that review and those discussions, the Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in Dell's 2013 proxy statement.

-THE LEADERSHIP DEVELOPMENT AND COMPENSATION COMMITTEE SHANTANU NARAYEN, Chair WILLIAM H. GRAY, III GERARD J. KLEISTERLEE
+THE LEADERSHIP DEVELOPMENT AND COMPENSATION COMMITTEE SHANTANU NARAYEN, Chair GERARD J. KLEISTERLEE